parenting at the edge of change

 Less willingness — or ability — to sit inside difficult emotions together.

-So now many of us find ourselves in this strange place: grieving while trying to parent consciously…while also helping our children process things we were never fully taught to process ourselves.
+So now, many of us find ourselves grieving personal and worldwide losses while trying to parent consciously…while also helping our children process things we were never fully taught to process ourselves.

-I see this as the emotional labor that our generation is carrying.
+I see this as a sort of emotional labor that our generation is carrying.

 Because parenting now often looks like: